magicsandbox-ai/magicsandbox/functions/llm/README.md

 When `stream` is `true` (recommended), returns a stream of objects. `model` is present on only the first object. `finish_reason` and `usage` are present on only the final object.
 If generating multiple responses, each object will have an additional `index` key indicating the zero based index of the response.

-When `stream` is false, returns a single object with keys `model`, `content`, and `finish_reason`.
+When `stream` is false, returns a single object with keys `model`, `content`, `finish_reason`, and `usage`.
 If generating multiple responses, returns an array of objects with these keys.

 ## Usage